 Welcome to McLaren Health Plan.
 If you are new to McLaren Health Plan, we want to know more about you and how we can better serve your health needs.
-Please answer a few questions about your health history on our New Member Survey.
+Please answer a few questions about your health history and demographic information on our website.
 It only takes a few minutes!
 Call Customer Service at 888-327-0671 (TTY: 711) for more information.
-OR use the QR code below to take the survey:
+Or use the QR code below to take the survey: